Hieizan Enryakuji Temple: Delve Deeper into Buddhism on Sacred Grounds

 Hachi's story of loyalty and love never fails to touch hearts and he will never be forgotten.
 His legacy has been kept alive in literature and movies all over the world.

-We introduced you some of the places which are helping preserve his memory.
+We introduced you to some of the places that are helping preserve his memory.
 How about exploring the true story of Hachi yourself by visiting some of these places?